 Hey!
 I’m Susan Boles, the founder of ScaleSpark

-For most people, checking out new software systems is just one more thing on a never-ending to-do list.
+For most people, dealing with the “back-end” of running a business is just one more thing on a never-ending to-do list.

 For me, it’s a passion.